8-inch/55-caliber gun: Mark 12

 These simplified built-up guns eliminated hoops to reduce weight to 17 tons.
 The breech mechanism was similar and loading two silk bags each containing 43 pounds (20 kg) of smokeless powder gave a 335-pound (152 kg) projectile a velocity of 2500 feet per second (760 m/s).
 Each gun could fire about four rounds per minute.
 Maximum range was 30050 yd at the maximum elevation of 41 degrees.

 Mark 14

-These guns were similar to Mark 9, with the same shell weight and maximum range, with a smaller chamber and rifling twist decreased from 1 in 35 to 1 in 25 in a chromium-plated bore.
+These guns were similar to Mark 9, with the same shell weight and maximum range, with a smaller chamber and rifling twist increased from 1 in 35 to 1 in 25 in a chromium-plated bore.

 Mark 15

 These guns were similar to Mark 12, with the same shell weight and maximum range, with the smaller chamber of the Mark 14 gun.
 Useful life expectancy was 715 effective full charges (EFC) per liner.

 Mark 16

 These self-loading guns with lined monobloc construction and vertical sliding breech blocks weighed about 20 tons.
 Semi-fixed ammunition (projectile and powder case handled separately) with 78 pounds (35 kg) of smokeless powder gave a 335-pound (152 kg) projectile a velocity of 2500 feet per second (760 m/s).
 Each gun could fire about ten rounds per minute.
-Useful life expectancy was 780 EFC per liner.
+Useful life expectancy was 780 Effective Full Charges per liner.
 Range was 17 miles (27 kilometers) at the maximum elevation of 41 degrees.
 This gun was modified for the experimental Major Caliber Lightweight Gun.